poliandro/pyroblack/docs/source/intro/quickstart.rst

 Quick Start
 ===========

-The next few steps serve as a quick start to see Pyrofork in action as fast as possible.
+The next few steps serve as a quick start to see pyroblack in action as fast as possible.

-Get Pyrofork Real Fast
+Get pyroblack Real Fast
 ----------------------

 .. admonition :: Cloud Credits